How Much Progress Has There Been in NVIDIA Datacenter GPUs?: Conclusion

 \ourparagraph{Insight 7 - computing power grows faster than off-chip memory bandwidth} The technical improvements per bandwidth tell an interesting story.
-Both the subset of top-performing GPUs per year and the entire dataset yield generally favorable progress trends for FP16 and FP32 (though not as high as the related performance growth rates): 30.2\% and 33\% for FP16 and 21.7\% and 23.9\% for FP32, respectively.
+Both the subset of top-performing GPUs per year and the entire dataset yield generally favorable progress trends for FP16 and FP32 (though not as high as the related performance growth rates): 30.2\% and 32.5\% for FP16 and 21.8\% and 23.5\% for FP32, respectively.
 These trends imply that the growth of FP16 and FP32 metrics outpaces off-chip memory bandwidth, potentially making it a bottleneck for computations that heavily depend on off-chip data transfers and creating the so-called memory or bandwidth wall.
 Interestingly, the FP64 technical improvements per bandwidth show a different picture, especially for GPUs with lower FP64 capabilities, whose growth rate is almost 0\%, indicating a fairly balanced growth in both FP64 performance and off-chip memory bandwidth.
 In general, one way to both address the memory wall and increase computational performance is to reduce the data precision, because the same amount of bits/bytes would contain more data, and the compute units would be potentially able to perform more operations per clock cycle (assuming hardware support for a given data precision and proportional performance scaling).
 On the other hand, such an approach introduces accuracy loss as the bitwidth decreases, also reaching the physical limit set by the number of bits.
 Furthermore, low data precision requires quantization algorithms that introduce additional overhead and are usually data- and domain-specific.
 Finally, another critical factor likely to widen the gap between computing and off-chip memory capabilities is the current shortage of memory chips; indeed, the ever-increasing demand for off-chip memory in AI data centers is creating a supply-and-demand imbalance, leading to higher memory chip prices and a potential slowdown in AI development~\cite{chip_supply_1, chip_supply_2}.